 AFF is the preferred method of agency flight following but shall not preclude the use of radio flight following as an alternate means.
 Automated Flight Following (AFF) does not reduce or eliminate the requirement for FM radio capability and radio communication.
-Reference the National Interagency Mobilization Guide, Chapter 20 Flight Following Requirements and Procedures.
+Reference Chapter 20 of the National Interagency Mobilization Guide for Flight Following Requirements and Procedures.